-3.2.1 Start-up: Years 1-2
+3.2.1 Start-up: Years 1 - 2

-The start-up phase will encompass 2009 and 2010 and will continue and expand the foundation building efforts begun in 2009, targeting a series of specific milestones.
-Work during this phase will focus primarily on completing the development of policies and procedures, solidifying relationships with key partners, and expanding web-portal development efforts.
+The start-up phase encompasses 2009 and 2010 and continues and expands the foundation building efforts begun in 2009, targeting a series of specific milestones.
+Work during this phase focuses primarily on completing the development of policies and procedures, solidifying relationships with key partners, and expanding initial web-portal development efforts.